moment/momentjs.com/docs/moment/07-customization/08-am-pm.md

 ---

-If your locale uses 'am/pm', `Locale#meridiem` can be ommitted, as those values are the defaults.
+If your locale uses 'am/pm', `Locale#meridiem` can be omitted, as those values are the defaults.

 If your locale needs any different computation for am/pm, `Locale#meridiem` should be a callback function that returns the correct string based on hour, minute, and upper/lowercase.